Haisam-Abbas/Exit-Interview/README.md

 I used a Zero Shot Facebook/BART model and then finetuned it on a data set of around 2500 rich exit interviews.
 The data set was created by using a mix of LLM's, research into the leading causes of employee resignations as well as real life exit interview comments.

+The model itself is stored on Hugging Face and can be found at : https://huggingface.co/HaisamAbbas1/Exit_Interview .
+But the GitHub contains the script required for an easy plug and play.

 The model process exit comments and classifies them into one of 13 categories:

     "0": "Career change",